What Causes Back Pain?

 - Accidents or Injuries.
 Falls, car accidents, or any other traumatic injury can cause back pain.
 Injuries can cause fractures or muscle strains.
 It would be smart to see your doctor if you have had a traumatic injury.

 - Lifestyle and body mechanics.
 Daily activities such as lifting heavy objects or slouching at your desk can cause low back pain.
-Being overweight, not exercising, and smoking are factors associated with back pain, also.
+Being overweight, not exercising, and smoking are factors that may cause back pain, also.

 How to Prevent Back Pain